19kmunz/a3-persistence/README.md

 This website is autheticated with a simple login form, cookies, and a mongodb collection.
 The user inputs their username and password, which sends to the database to check the validity.
 If the entry exists in the users table, the user will recieve their id in the cookie session and move onto the main page.
 The main gallery uses their stashed cookie id to submit new pets to the gallery and note their owner.
 This way of authenticationg was relitivaly easy and straight forward.
 Additionally, my mongodb-santitize middleware will also ensure this method of authentication will be mostly safe.

 **CSS**
 I used the pico.css framework.
 I liked it because it was easy to install and has a dark/light mode built in.
 It, also, automatically works on my phone.
-I modified some CSS for centering formatting and to add the flexbox formatting.
+I modified some CSS for centering formatting and to add the flexbox formatting, as well as some sass changes for color contrast.

 **Middleware**
 - serve-favicon: provides a favicon for the page. mine is a cat emoji.